epanagakou/epanagakou.github.io/_pages/cv.md

   * National Center for Scientific Research “Demokritos”, Athens, Greece
   * Joined a research team and worked on the processing of experimental data coming from the highenergy physics experiments that were being carried out in CERN.

 Teaching Experience
 ======

-* Part-time Lecturer, ”Physics 1125” (Introduction to Network Science), Northeastern University | Spring Semester 2018
+* Part-time Lecturer, ”Physics 1125” (Introduction to Network Science), Northeastern University.
+Spring Semester 2018
-* Associate Lecturer, ”Physics 1125” (Introduction to Network Science), Northeastern University | Spring Semester 2017
+* Associate Lecturer, ”Physics 1125” (Introduction to Network Science), Northeastern University.
+Spring Semester 2017
-* Co-Educator,”Global Systems Science and Policy: An introduction”, two-week recurrent MOOC course on FutureLearn | March 2016 – Present
+* Co-Educator,”Global Systems Science and Policy: An introduction”, two-week recurrent MOOC course on FutureLearn.
+March 2016 – Present
-* Secondary Instructor,”Physics 10b” (Introduction to Physical Laws and Phenomena II), Brandeis University | Spring Semester 2016
+* Secondary Instructor,”Physics 10b” (Introduction to Physical Laws and Phenomena II), Brandeis University.
+Spring Semester 2016
-* Teaching Assistant,”Responsible Conduct of Research”, Brandeis University | Spring Semester 2016
+* Teaching Assistant,”Responsible Conduct of Research”, Brandeis University.
+Spring Semester 2016
-* Teacher, Chess Club “Aigli Papagou”, volunteer (Athens, Greece) | Sep 2008 – Dec 2014
+* Teacher, Chess Club “Aigli Papagou”, volunteer (Athens, Greece).
+Sep 2008 - Dec 2014
 * Mathematics Teacher at Tutoring Center for Secondary and Higher Education E. Stogiannis,
-* Secondary/high school and undergraduate students (Athens, Greece) | Sep 2009 – May 2013
+* Secondary/high school and undergraduate students (Athens, Greece).
+Sep 2009 - May 2013
-* Teaching Assistant, Department of Mathematics and Statistics, University of Massachusetts, Amherst | Subject: Linear Methods and Probability for Business | Feb 2007 – May 2008
+* Teaching Assistant, Department of Mathematics and Statistics, University of Massachusetts, Amherst.
+Subject: Linear Methods and Probability for Business.
+Feb 2007 - May 2008
-* Teaching Assistant, Department of Physics, University of Athens (Athens, Greece). | Subjects: Electronics I Lab | Fall Semester 2005
+* Teaching Assistant, Department of Physics, University of Athens (Athens, Greece).
+Subjects: Electronics I Lab.
+Fall Semester 2005
 * Private Tutor to Secondary and High School students.
-Subjects: Mathematics and Physics (Athens, Greece) | Sep 2001 – Jun 2006
+Subjects: Mathematics and Physics (Athens, Greece).
+Sep 2001 - Jun 2006
 * Private Tutor to Undergraduate students of the Department of Physics (University of Athens, Athens, Greece).
-Subjects: Electronics and Mechanics | Sep 2002 – Jun 2006
+Subjects: Electronics and Mechanics.
+Sep 2002 - Jun 2006

 Skills